toastloop/colorspace/README.md

 ```
 (will also work with `yay` or another aur helper)

-2. Add the following to your leftwm `themes.conf`
+2. Add the following to `~/.config/leftwm/themes.conf`
 ```ini
 [[repos]]
 url = "https://raw.githubusercontent.com/toastloop/themes/master/known.toml"